alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 channel:manage:redemptions channel:read:redemptions user:read:email chat:edit chat:read
 ```

+**Note:** Treat the token like a password and do not share that with anyone.

 10. Copy the OAuth token into the `Start.bat` file in the `TWITCH_TOKEN` field

 11. Create redemption named "swap"